lisiki-jp/okinawa_gametheory/README.md

 Other prefectures don't get this special budget, and they are doing much better than Okinawa.

 Let's say you give a massive allowance to your child every day, and now the child is 50 years old and has no skills to earn money.
-Only he knows how to spend money.
+The only thing he knows how to do is spend money.
 Whose fault?
 It's our fault.
 We have to stop this.